 Acids have a reputation for being nasty chemicals that burn through floors and metal structures with great ease.
-But did you realise the vinegar is an acid?
-This worksheet tackles some of the myths associated with acids and their chemical opposites - alkalis.
+But did you realise that vinegar is an acid?
+This activity tackles some of the myths associated with acids and their chemical opposites - alkalis.
 Many of the products you find at home are acidic or alkaline.

 The strength of an acid or alkali can be measured using the pH scale.